- Introduction

 Widgets Library (Bundles)

 Widgets are grouped into widget bundles according to their purposes.
 Some widgets can be found in multiple packages simultaneously.
-For example, the Alarm Count widget can be found in the Alarm widgets bundle and the Count widgets bundle.
+For example, the Alarm Count widget can be both found in the Alarm widgets bundle and the Count widgets bundle.

 The system-level bundles can be managed by a System administrator and are available for use by any tenant in the system.
 The tenant-level bundles can be managed by a Tenant administrator and are available for use only by this tenant and his customers.
 You can always implement and add your widgets by following this guide.